mazahaka-tod/MSSQLApp/README.md

 The project is intended to be used by the human resources department.
 The project is under active development.

-The main functions implemented in the project:
+**The main functions implemented in the project**:
 1. View and edit organization information.
 2. Working with departments:
 - add new department;